dave1010/pandora/README.md

 ## Security and Risks

-Pandora is designed to be used in a controlled environment and it should be used with caution!
+Pandora is designed to be used in a standalone environment and it should be used with caution!

 Pandora has access to control Docker on your host, which means it can create a new container, mounting `/`!

 There is not much that Pandora cannot do.

-* Do not expose it to the internet
+* Do not expose the API to the internet, or the whole world will have full access to your machine
 * Only let ChatGPT access it if you trust ChatGPT
 * You have been warned!

+That said, it's unlikely to do anything outside its own container unless you specifically ask it to.

 ## Requirements